AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/create_parent_material.md

 	![](../../images/message_data_compiling.png)

-	This message displays as Stingray works in the background to create the shader permutations for each material that you might need in game.
+	This message displays as the engine works in the background to create the shader permutations for each material that you might need in game.

 ---
 Related topics: